-- Be able to understand several facets of contemporary youth issues gleaned from the exploration of youth issues by specialists in different fields (psychology, sociology, community policing, education, new media, etc.). - Have the knowledge and skills to critically reflect on contemporary youth issues and their impact on youth culture. - Have the knowledge and skills to create and adjust ministry methodologies and practices for the constantly changing youth culture landscape. - Identify the major cultural influences in the life of an adolescent. - Feel a growing freedom to discuss issues of relevance with an adolescent. - Address Biblically the issues faced by teenagers in the new millennium. - Be prepared to deal with an adolescent in crisis e.g. suicide, pregnancy, etc. - Equip parents of teens with a deeper understanding of the world in which their children are living. - Articulate the legal ramifications of various adolescent issues.

-- Assist an adolescent in developing Biblically based evaluative skills relative to the cultural influences in his/her - life particularly with regard to the media. - Personalize an approach to counselling teenagers that reflects a sensitivity to the reality of the pressures and stresses they face. - Minister more effectively in the complex adolescent culture of this generation. - Articulate more intelligently the place that ministry to adolescents will have in his/her future. - Commit themselves to a ministry posture, which includes the priority of staying abreast of trends in current popular culture.
+- Be able to understand several facets of contemporary youth issues gleaned from the exploration of youth issues by specialists in different fields (psychology, sociology, community policing, education, new media, etc.). - Have the knowledge and skills to critically reflect on contemporary youth issues and their impact on youth culture and be prepared to deal with these issues - Identify the major cultural influences in the life of an adolescent and address Biblically the issues faced by teenagers in the new millennium. - Equip youth volunteers, parents of teens and teenagers with a deeper understanding of the world in which they are living. - Personalize an approach to counselling teenagers that reflects a sensitivity to the reality of the pressures and stresses they face. - Commit themselves to a ministry posture, which includes the priority of staying abreast of trends in current popular culture.